Kitakyushu Monorail

 The monorail is owned by the city of Kitakyushu, and did not begin to make a profit until the extension to Kokura station was completed.
 This had been resisted by the businesses in Uomachi shopping district who feared they would lose customers, but that did not happen.

-Once a year, there are beer parties and wine parties held on the monorail, bookings made in advance.
+Once a year, there are beer and wine parties held on the monorail, with bookings made in advance.
 Santa Claus boards the train on December 24.